edcourtney74/fantasy-baseball-draft/README.md

-A fantasy baseball draft app helper.
+An app to help use personalized rankings during a fantasy baseball draft.
 Uses React, Typescript and Node.